 Restricted Drivers License

 If you are younger than 18 years old, your new drivers license also comes with the following restrictions:

 - You CANNOT carry a passenger younger than 21 years old until you have held your license for at least 6 months

-- You CANNOT carry more than 1 passenger younger than 21 years old until you’ve held your license for at least one year; Exceptions include if your parent or guardian is with you, or there is an adult passenger 21 or older with a valid license (held at least 1 year), or if your passenger who is younger than 21 years old needs emergency medical assistance or is a member of your immediate family
+- You CANNOT carry more than 1 passenger younger than 21 years old until you’ve held your license for at least 1 year; Exceptions include if your parent or guardian is with you, or there is an adult passenger 21 or older with a valid license (held at least 1 year), or if your passenger who is younger than 21 years old needs emergency medical assistance or is a member of your immediate family

-- You cannot drive between midnight and 5 a.m until you’ve held your license for at least one year; Exceptions to this rule are the same as those stated above or if you are an emancipated minor with a valid license
+- You cannot drive between midnight and 5 a.m until you've held your license for at least one year; Exceptions to this rule are the same as those stated above or if you are an emancipated minor with a valid license, or:

-- You CAN drive between midnight and 5:00 a.m. for school or school-authorized activities where the school doesn’t provide transportation; Just get a signed statement from a school official that reflects the date of the activity
+- If you need to drive for school or school-authorized activities where the school doesn't provide transportation; Just get a signed statement from a school official that reflects the date of the activity

-- You CAN drive between midnight and 5:00 a.m. if you're going to and from work; You must carry a signed statement from your employer verifying your employment
+- If you're going to and from work; You must carry a signed statement from your employer verifying your employment

 Regular Drivers License

 The state lifts these restrictions when you turn 18 years old.
 However, your license won't expire until you turn 21 years old.
 At that time, you'll return to a CO drivers license office to upgrade your license.